-Renewable energy and its impact on the environment is a topic that's been on everyone’s minds in recent years not only because its at the forefront of many political and social conversations worldwide, but because it is an issue so many people feel passionate about.
+Renewable energy benefits for the environment is a topic that's been on everyone’s minds in recent years not only because its at the forefront of many political and social conversations worldwide, but because it is an issue so many people feel passionate about.

 So, what is renewable energy anyway?
 Renewable energy is energy that is collected from natural sources that can't be depleted such as sunlight, wind, and hydropower.
 And since these natural sources aren't going anywhere anytime soon, using them to generate power is not only reliable but is eco-friendly, too.
 Plus, these types of alternative energy sources don’t typically produce any negative byproducts like those produced when burning fossil fuels for energy, which causes serious harm to the environment.

 Of course, we've all heard that renewable energy is important and that we should be using it instead of fossil fuels, but why?

 Why is renewable energy important for our future?